dandelin/Dynamic-memory-networks-plus-Pytorch/README.md

 ## Benchmarks

-Low accuracies compared to Xiong et al's are may due to different weight decay setting or lack of run time (I ran the model twice for each task).
+Low accuracies compared to Xiong et al's are may due to different weight decay setting or the model's instability.

-You can find pretrained models [here](https://github.com/dandelin/Dynamic-memory-networks-plus-Pytorch/tree/master/pretrained_models)

 > On some tasks, the accuracy was not stable across multiple runs.
 This was particularly problematic on QA3, QA17, and QA18.
 To solve this, we repeated training 10 times using random initializations and evaluated the model that achieved the lowest validation set loss.

+You can find pretrained models [here](https://github.com/dandelin/Dynamic-memory-networks-plus-Pytorch/tree/master/pretrained_models)

 | Task ID | This Repo | Xiong et al |
 | :---: | :---: | :---: |